profadityasaxena/Hadron/README.md

 This project is a modern banking application built using the following technologies:

 - **Next.js**: For building a fast and scalable frontend.
+- **TypeScript**: For type safety and improved developer experience.
 - **AppWrite**: As the backend for authentication, database, and serverless functions.
 - **Sentry**: For error tracking and monitoring.
 - **Shadcn**: For building a beautiful and accessible UI.